oneapi-src/level-zero-spec/tools/PROG.md

     }
 ```

-# <a name="cal">Calculation</a>
+## <a name="cal">Calculation</a>

-Both MetricTracer and MetricQueryPool collect the data in hardware specific, raw form that is not suitable
+Both MetricTracer and MetricQueryPool collect the data in device specific, raw form that is not suitable
 for application processing.
 To calculate metric values use ::xetMetricGroupCalculateData.

 - In order to obtain available raw report count the user should call ::xetMetricTracerReadData or